SAP-samples/teched2025-CS261/exercises/ex2/2_ExceptionMonitoring_Base.md

 ## Alerting
 Alerts and the Alert Inbox page are available in all SAP Cloud ALM for operations areas.
-As part of this Hands- On session, we looked at them in the context of Exception Monitoring.
+As part of this Hands- In the session, we looked at them in the context of Exception Monitoring.
 The alert details are specific to the respective area you are using.
 In Health Monitoring, the details are based on metrics, and below, you will be guided through an exception-based context.
 **Please do not confirm Alert(s) so that all participants can explore those.**